Dimm-ddr/loudlyproud/content/books/ru/our-wives-under-the-sea-16bca213.md

   - Julia Armfield
   publication_year: '2022'
   page_count: '208'
-  short_description: Leah is changed.
+  short_book_description: Leah is changed.
 Months earlier, she left for a routine expedition, only this time her submarine sank to the sea floor.
   russian_translation_status: unknown
   languages:
   - Английский
-  description: Leah is changed.
+  book_description: Leah is changed.
 Months earlier, she left for a routine expedition, only this time her submarine sank to the sea floor.
 When she finally surfaces and returns home, her wife Miri knows that something is wrong.
 Barely eating and lost in her thoughts, Leah rotates between rooms in their apartment, running the taps morning and night.As Miri searches for answers, desperate to understand what happened below the water, she must face the possibility that the woman she loves is slipping from her grasp.
   russian_audioversion: 'no'
   slug: our-wives-under-the-sea-16bca213
 ---